 Kondonassis’ performances have been a feature at renowned festivals throughout the United States, including the Santa Fe Chamber Music Festival, Marlboro Music Festival, Minnesota Beethoven Festival, Spoleto Festival, Strings Music Festival, Tanglewood Music Festival, Bravo!
 Vail, Great Lakes Chamber Music Festival, Mainly Mozart Festival, and others.
 She has been featured on CNN and PBS, as well as Sirius XM Radio’s Symphony Hall, NPR’s All Things Considered and Tiny Desk Concerts, St. Paul Sunday Morning, and Performance Today.

 Committed to the advancement of contemporary music for the harp, Kondonassis has promoted countless new works through her numerous recordings and premieres.
-She presented and recorded the world premiere of Bright Sheng’s Never Far Away: Concerto for Harp and Orchestra with the San Diego Symphony and most recently, she was the dedicatee and soloist in the world premiere series of Jennifer Higdon’s Harp Concerto after close collaboration with the composer.
+She presented and recorded the world premiere of Bright Sheng’s Never Far Away: Concerto for Harp and Orchestra with the San Diego Symphony; she was the dedicatee and soloist in the world premiere series of Jennifer Higdon’s Harp Concerto after close collaboration with the composer; and she will release the recorded world premiere of a new work by Aaron Jay Kernis, Elegy...for those we lost, in Fall, 2021.
 Kondonassis' extensive discography includes works by Rorem, Rochberg, Erb, Liebermann, Paulus, Fitch, Lash, Montsalvatge, Takemitsu, Cage, and Carter, among others.

 As an author, composer, and arranger, Kondonassis has published four books to date: The Composer’s Guide to Writing Well for the Modern Harp; On Playing the Harp, a comprehensive guide to harp technique and methodology; The Yolanda Kondonassis Collection, a compilation of her many original transcriptions, arrangements and compositions for the harp; and The Yolanda Kondonassis Christmas Collection, featuring Kondonassis’ most popular arrangements from her acclaimed disc, Dream Season: The Christmas Harp.
 Carl Fischer Music publishes all of her works.